jpope6/assembly-assignments/assignment-2/README.md

 This repository contains an assembly language program that teaches how to make an array, implement iteration, make professional-looking programs, and reject invalid inputs.
 Additionally, this program allows you to add assembly programming skills to your list of qualifications in your resume.

 Program Description

 This program is a hybrid program that produces the following output:

-Welcome to Arrays of Integers
+Welcome to Arrays of Integers<br>
-Bought to you by YOUR NAME HERE
+Bought to you by YOUR NAME HERE<br>
-This program will manage your arrays of 64-bit floats For array A enter a sequence of 64-bit floats separated by white space.
+This program will manage your arrays of 64-bit floats<br>
+For array A enter a sequence of 64-bit floats separated by white space.<br>
-After the last input press enter followed by Control+D:
+After the last input press enter followed by Control+D:<br>
-3.2
+3.2<br>
 -12.25
 9.7745
 21.6